MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 **Keep everything together.** It's common for a developer to work on features that require both code and infrastructure changes.
 By keeping infrastructure defined as code, you can group application and infrastructure code to understand the relationship between them better.
 For example, if you see a change to an IaC configuration on a feature branch or in a pull request, you'll have a clearer understanding of what that change relates to.

 **Better understand Azure itself.** The Azure portal is a great way to provision and configure resources; but it often simplifies the underlying resource model used.
 Using IaC means that you gain a deeper understanding of what's happening in Azure and how to troubleshoot it if something isn't working correctly.
-For example, when creating a set of virtual machines using the Azure portal, some of the underlying resource creation is abstracted for the deployment process.
-When using IaC not only do you have explicit control over resource creation, little is abstracted from the process, which provides a richer understanding of what's deployed and how it's configured.
+For example, when creating a set of virtual machines in the Azure portal, some of the underlying resource creation is abstracted for the deployment process.
+When you use IaC, not only do you have explicit control over resource creation, little is abstracted from the process, which provides a richer understanding of what's deployed and how it's configured.

 ## Categories of IaC tooling

 You can use many declarative infrastructure deployment technologies with Azure.
 Deployment technologies fall into two main categories.

 * **Imperative IaC** involves writing scripts in a language like Bash, PowerShell, C# script files, or Python.
 These scripts programmatically run a series of steps to create or modify your resources.
-When using imperative deployments, it's up to you to manage things like dependency sequencing, error control, and resource updates.
+When you use imperative deployments, it's up to you to manage things like dependency sequencing, error control, and resource updates.
 * **Declarative IaC** involves writing a definition of how you want your environment to look; the tooling then figures out how to make this happen by inspecting your current state, comparing it to the target state you've requested, and applying the differences.
-[There's a good discussion of imperative and declarative IaC here.](/training/modules/azure-well-architected-operational-excellence/4-use-automation-to-reduce-effort-and-error)
+For more information, see [Use automation to redue effort and error](/training/modules/azure-well-architected-operational-excellence/4-use-automation-to-reduce-effort-and-error).

 There are great Azure tooling options for both models.
-Here we describe three of the commonly used declarative IaC technologies for Azure - ARM templates, Bicep, and Terraform.
+Here we describe three of the commonly used declarative IaC technologies for Azure: ARM templates, Bicep, and Terraform.

 ## Automate deployments with ARM Templates

 Azure Resource Manager (ARM) Templates provide an Azure native infrastructure as code solution.
 ARM Templates are written in a language derived from JavaScript Object Notation (JSON), and they define the infrastructure and configurations for Azure deployments.
 An ARM template is declarative.
 You state what you want to deploy, provide configuration values, and the Azure engine takes care of making the necessary Azure REST API put requests.
-Other benefits of using ARM templates for infrastructure deployments include:
+Other benefits you gain by using ARM templates for infrastructure deployments include:

-- **Parallel resource deployment:** the Azure deployment engine sequences resource deployments based on defined dependencies.
+- **Parallel resource deployment:** The Azure deployment engine sequences resource deployments based on defined dependencies.
 If dependencies don't exist between two resources, they're deployed at the same time.
 - **Modular deployments:** ARM templates can be broken up into multiple template files for reusability and modularization.
 - **Day one resource support:** ARM templates support all Azure resources and resource properties as they're released.
-- **Extensibility:** Azure deployments can be extended using deployment scripts and other automation solutions.
+- **Extensibility:** Azure deployments can be extended by using deployment scripts and other automation solutions.
 - **Validation:** Azure deployments are evaluated against a validation API to catch configuration mistakes.
-- **Testing:** the [ARM template test toolkit](/azure/azure-resource-manager/templates/test-toolkit) provides a static code analysis framework for testing ARM templates.
+- **Testing:** The [ARM template test toolkit](/azure/azure-resource-manager/templates/test-toolkit) provides a static code analysis framework for testing ARM templates.
 - **Change preview:** [ARM template what-if](/azure/azure-resource-manager/templates/template-deploy-what-if?tabs=azure-powershell) lets you see what will be changed before deploying an ARM template.
 - **Tooling:** Language service extensions are available for both [Visual Studio Code](/azure/azure-resource-manager/templates/quickstart-create-templates-use-visual-studio-code) and [Visual Studio](/azure/azure-resource-manager/templates/create-visual-studio-deployment-project) to help you author ARM templates.